Argentina's middle class doubt election will reverse nation's decline

 Macri has campaigned on a platform of change, promising to dismantle capital controls and trade restrictions from his first day in office to win investor confidence and bring hard currency into the dollar-starved economy.

-While his pledges are popular among the urban middle class, voters in low income neighbourhoods fear he will cut generous welfare benefits introduced by Fernandez.
+While his pledges are popular among the urban middle class, voters in low income neighborhoods fear he will cut generous welfare benefits introduced by Fernandez.

-Those neighbourhoods, often densely populated, are ruling party strongholds and might carry Scioli to victory without even needing a second round runoff vote.
+Those neighborhoods, often densely populated, are ruling party strongholds and might carry Scioli to victory without even needing a second round runoff vote.

 Polls show Scioli close to the 40 percent threshold that would be enough for him to win outright providing he has a lead of 10 percentage points over Macri, a strong probability.